QasimK/programmers-compendium/src/python/sqlalchemy.md

 ## Good to Know

-* SQLAlchemy follows the unit of work pattern and stores
+* SQLAlchemy has an identity map that caches queried objects
 * SQLAlchemy using mutation tracking and updates the precise fields that changed